xbeat/Machine-Learning/README.md

 Fundamentals of PCA Visualization

 Principal Component Analysis (PCA) dimensionality reduction commonly uses scatter plots to visualize relationships between principal components.
 These plots reveal patterns, clusters, and variance explained by the first two or three components, which typically capture the most significant data variation.

+## Exception Chaining in Python Master the Art of Robust Error Handling

+Understanding Exception Chaining Basics

+Exception chaining in Python allows developers to maintain the context of original exceptions while raising new ones, creating a traceback chain that preserves valuable debugging information.
+This mechanism is particularly useful when handling complex error scenarios in production environments.

 ## 3D Graphics Foundations Rendering Triangles in Python